 All courses at the College are approved for educational benefits to eligible veterans.
-The financial aid office will assist veterans in preparing the documents required to obtain financial assistance to eligible children of deceased or disabled veterans and to survivors of veterans.
+The financial aid office will assist veterans in preparing the documents required to obtain financial assistance to.
+The College is approved for educational benefits to eligible children of deceased or disabled veterans and to survivors of veterans.